-From the grading station, I was escorted to the mill office, where I met the office manager―the only female I saw at the mill―and the lone IBM 38 computer terminal and keyboard, which communicated by a modem and telephone line with the computer in Albuquerque.
+From the grading station, I was escorted to the mill office, where I met the office manager, the only female I saw at the mill, and the lone IBM 38 computer terminal and keyboard, which communicated by a modem and telephone line with the computer in Albuquerque.
 On the terminal display, in the familiar glowing green letters and numbers, I saw the inventory application that was now solely under my care.
-At 37, I was no longer doing “manly” work like that of the sawyer and the work I had done in the tire factory and mine; still, my work now was as specialized and skilled as that of the sawyer, and of that, I was proud.
+At 37, I was no longer doing “manly” work like that I had done in the tire factory and mine; still, my work now was as specialized and skilled as that of a sawyer, and of that I was proud.